ChrisBen191/code_book/JavaScript/javascript.md

 ```

 # Sets
 Creates an object of unique values, without duplicates.
-Used when creating a simple list.
+Used when needing to work with unique values, or when high-performance is important.

 | Command                               |                                                     |
 | ------------------------------------- | --------------------------------------------------- |